slune-org/ts-transform-auto-require/README.md

 }
 ```

+The transformer is of type `program` (which is the default for `ttypescript`).

 # Notices

 - The same file name, and even the same full target can appear multiple times in the configuration.
 All matching `require`s will be merged.
 - All matching variables will be filled in, so ensure not to have multiple variables with the configured name (the transformer does not care of the scopes).
 - Files to require must be under the project root.
 Files outside of the root directory will be ignored, even if they match the provided glob.
 - Please file an issue if you have any problem using the transformer.
-Even if I cannot guarantee a response time, I will do my best to correct problems or answer questions.
+Even though we cannot guarantee a response time, we will do our best to correct problems or answer questions.
-- Contributions are of course always welcome.
+- A pull request is of course always welcome.